JessicaB8tor/210-Project/README.md

 the minor pentatonic scale includes only 5 notes where as the major scale includes 7, requiring a slightly different implementation of the method.

+##Phase4: Task 3
+If I had more time I would definitely do some refactoring to all the frames that have a ChordProgression association.
+I could create an abstract class/interface to abstract out similarities between the IndividualMajorChords class and the IndividualMinorChords class.
+These two classes have pretty much the same functionality except one deals with major chords and one deals with minor chords.

+The MajorChordsFrame class and the MinorChordsFrame class are very similar too, and could definitely use an abstract super class or interface to abstract out all the copied code between the two classes.